idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/tests_and_examples/ic_unit_conversions.md

 ## `moles_bulk_species`

-This is the total number of moles of a species.
+This is one the accepted inputs of `geochemistry` and is the total number of moles of a species.
 It includes the "free" contribution, which is the number of moles of a species that is "floating around" in the solution, as well as the number of moles that appears in other species.
 For example, if a solution contains 2 free moles of Cl$^{-}$, and 1 mole of the complex NaCl, then the total bulk number of moles of Cl$^{-1}$ is 3.

 ## g/kg or mg/kg